NaoWasTaken/CHD-Burden-Model/README.md

 Congenital heart disease (CHD) is the most common congenital anomaly worldwide, affecting approximately 9–10 per 1000 live births.
 Survival outcomes depend heavily on timely surgical and catheter-based intervention.

 In settings where health systems are disrupted, access to pediatric cardiac care may be reduced or unavailable.
-Under these conditions, congenital heart disease can lead to increased preventable mortality and long-term disability.
+Under these conditions congenital heart disease can lead to increased preventable mortality and long-term disability.

 This repository provides a transparent and reproducible population model estimating congenital heart disease burden under disrupted treatment scenarios.